brendondalaba/tldr-bible/src/content/bible/38-zechariah.md

 group: 'Minor Prophets'
 ---

-# Zechariah
-*The God Who Restores and Reigns*

-> “Not by might, nor by power, but by My Spirit, says the Lord of hosts.” — **Zechariah 4:6**

-Zechariah is a message of encouragement for weary builders and waiting hearts.
-Amid unfinished work and uncertain times, God reminds His people that His promises stand — He is not done rebuilding, redeeming, or reigning.
-Through visions, symbols, and prophecies, Zechariah points both backward to restoration and forward to the coming King: Jesus Christ.

----

 ## Overview
 Zechariah ministered alongside Haggai after the exile, encouraging God’s people to finish rebuilding the temple and renew their hope.
 Through a series of visions, he shows that God’s presence is returning to dwell among them — but the promise stretches beyond Jerusalem to a future day when the Messiah will bring salvation, victory, and peace to the whole world.